- Best Portable Power for Camping

 Also, make sure that when you turn the device off, you unplug USB devices from the inverter, otherwise they’ll continue to charge and drain your battery.

-What to Consider Before Buying a Portable Power Unit
+Things to Consider Before Buying Your Portable Power...

 You wouldn’t use a hammer to crack an egg.
 Equally, you don’t need a gas guzzling generator to power a couple of smartphones.